Jeff Anderson

-Jeffrey Allan Anderson (born April 21, 1970) is an American film and television actor, director, and screenwriter best known for starring as Randal Graves in Clerks, Clerks II, and Clerks III.
+Jeffrey Allan Anderson (born April 21, 1970) is an American film & television actor, director, and screenwriter best known for starring as Randal Graves in Clerks, Clerks II, and Clerks III.
 In between, he has appeared in other Kevin Smith-directed films and has written, directed, and starred in Now You Know.

 Early life

 Born in Connecticut and raised in Atlantic Highlands, New Jersey, Anderson attended Henry Hudson Regional High School, with his friend, aspiring writer Kevin Smith; they graduated in 1988.

 While Anderson was working at AT&T, Smith was working on his debut movie Clerks.
 As a joke, Anderson auditioned for the role of "Jay;" based on this audition, Smith later offered Anderson a lead role as video store employee Randal Graves, a foul-mouthed apathetic slacker, who patronized, angered, and mocked his customers while avoiding any real work opportunities.